Customer Interactions are Evolving. Are You?

 Technology is changing the relationship between consumers and their banking providers, and the uncertainty is creating a lot of confusion about how to adapt and take advantage of this change, or at least survive it.
-But we see a fundamental shift in the way customers interact with their institutions, a shift that is moving the industry away from a simple transactional focus to a future of more personal, consultative customer relationships.
+But we see a fundamental shift in the way customers are choosing to interact with their financial institutions, a shift that is moving the industry away from a simple transactional focus to a future of more personal, consultative customer relationships.

 Five years used to be a relatively short time in the financial industry, but today rapid technological advancements are accelerating changes in the way we interact with banks.
-Five years ago most Americans didn’t own a smartphone, but now more customers are using mobile banking than visiting branches.
+In 2012, more than half of Americans didn’t own a smartphone, but now more customers are using mobile banking than visiting branches.
 And five years from now, we’ll be looking at a much different picture of customer interaction.

-Let’s dive in to the future of three areas where we’re seeing the biggest changes in retail channel delivery.
+Let’s dive in to the future of three areas where we’re seeing the biggest changes:

-The average in-branch transaction costs a staggering $4 while a mobile transaction costs only about ten cents, and when most in-branch transactions are low-value activities such as deposits and balance checks the ROI on a branch isn’t great.
+The average in-branch transaction costs a staggering $4 while a mobile transaction is only about ten cents.
+When most of the transactions are low-value activities such as deposits and balance checks, the ROI on a branch isn’t great.
 At the same time, customers still overwhelmingly prefer to have access to in person services at branches.

-Financial institutions that embrace technology integration both online and in the branch are able to drastically lower the ratio of low value transactions taking place in a branch.
-In addition to mobile and online investments, interactive teller machines (ITMs) in the branch can bridge the gap between the faceless ATM transactions and the personal interaction of a teller.
+Financial institutions that embrace technology are pursuing this goal through mobile and online investments, as well as interactive teller machines (ITMs) in the branch can bridge the gap between the faceless ATM transactions and the personal interaction of a teller.
 Technology bars, spaces in a branch with mobile devices that members and staff can use together, can boost mobile banking adoption rates by giving members an opportunity to try out mobile apps with help from staff and get in-person answers to their questions.
-And revolutionary new mobile video branching is actually bringing full branch services to wherever the customer happens to be, from rural villages to the other side of the world.
+And revolutionary new mobile video branching is actually bringing full branch services to wherever the customer happens to be, from rural towns to the other side of the world.

 FinTech firms may be gaining the upper hand when it comes to taking over more basic services, such as sending money to friends or mobile wallets.
 But in an ironic twist, the lack of branches that makes them effective at delivering these services is preventing them from gaining a foothold with the higher value transactions.